How to Become a Teacher in Florida: Degree Requirements

 Step 3: Earn a Master's Degree

-Although only a bachelor's degree is required to be eligible for certification as a teacher in Florida, some teachers choose to return to school for a master's degree.
+Although only a bachelor's degree is required to be eligible for certification as a teacher in Florida, some teachers choose to return to school for a master's degree to help advance their careers.
 Many universities in Florida offer graduate degree programs for both certified teachers who wish to continue their education and those with a bachelor's degree who would like to achieve certification.

 One option in terms of graduate degree programs for professional educators is the Master of Education (MEd).
 Individuals with bachelor's degrees who are not certified, but would like to be, can become certified through completing a Master of Arts in Teaching (MAT) degree program.